 If you’ve never stayed in a hostel before, the first night or two can feel a bit intimidating or uncomfortable.
 After all, you have to share bathrooms and bedrooms with absolute strangers.
 Some fellow guests are inconsiderate, smelly, loud, or generally annoying.
 So why stay in a hostel?
 There are two main reasons:

 - Hostels are social- The main reason to stay in a hostel is to meet other travelers to socialize with, go out with, and maybe even travel with.
 This is particularly important if you’re a solo traveler.
 There is no easier place to meet fellow travelers than a social hostel.

-- Hostels are cheap- Staying in a hostel dorm is usually cheaper than a private room in a hotel.
+- Hostels are cheap- Staying in a hostel dorm is usually cheaper than a private room in a hotel or Airbnb.
 I’d estimate that a bed in a hostel costs 30-50% less than a budget hotel depending on the region.

 How to Choose the Best Hostel

 In this section, I’ll outline 10 factors to consider when choosing a hostel.